nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 # Introduction

-I recently started learning about [React hooks](https://reactjs.org/docs/hooks-reference.html) and I was amazed by how expressive this new API is.
-It allows me to rewrite tens of line of boilerplate code with just a few lines.
+I recently started learning about the [React hooks](https://reactjs.org/docs/hooks-reference.html) API and I was amazed by how expressive it is.
+Hooks allow me to rewrite tens of lines of boilerplate code with just a few lines.
 Unfortunately, this convenience comes at a cost.
-I found that some of the more advanced hook methods like `useCallback` and `useMemo` are hard to learn and appear counter-intuitive at first.
+I found that some more advanced hook like `useCallback` and `useMemo` are hard to learn and appear counter-intuitive at first.

 In this article, I'll demonstrate with a few very simple examples why we need these hooks